Lansdale/Doylestown Line: 21st century

 In the early 2000s, upgrades were made to several stations to make them ADA-accessible by giving them elevated platforms.
 In 2005, construction began on a new station at Fort Washington which was moved 300 feet to the south.
 In 2007, construction began to reconstruct the platforms at North Wales station and build a new station atop the existing footprint.
 In 2008, construction began to build a new station at Ambler across the street from the existing station.
 All three projects were complete by 2010.

 The R-number naming system was dropped on July 25, 2010.
-As of 2022, most Lansdale/Doylestown Line trains continue through Center City to Wilmington or Newark on the Wilmington/Newark Line on weekdays and to Malvern or Thorndale on the Paoli/Thorndale Line on weekends.

 On August 29, 2011, SEPTA adjusted the midday service pattern to encourage ridership at Colmar station, which had available parking capacity immediately adjacent to Pennsylvania Route 309.
 Previously, every other train turned back at Lansdale; those trains then continued on to call at Colmar before terminating at Link Belt, providing half-hourly service at Colmar between the morning and afternoon rush hours.

 On December 18, 2011, SEPTA eliminated weekend service at Link Belt and New Britain due to low ridership.
 In the fall of 2012, New Britain was added back to the weekend schedule as a flag stop.

 A large parking garage opened at Lansdale station on April 17, 2017, offering space for over 600 vehicles.
 9th Street station opened nearby in 2015 as an alternate parking location during construction, and remains open as part of planned transit-oriented development.

 SEPTA activated positive train control on the Lansdale/Doylestown Line from Doylestown to Glenside on June 13, 2016.
 Positive train control was activated from Glenside to Fern Rock on December 12, 2016 and from Fern Rock to 30th Street on January 9, 2017.

 On April 9, 2020, service on the line was truncated to due to the COVID-19 pandemic.
 Service to Doylestown resumed on June 22, 2020.
-While service has resumed, it remains more limited than before the COVID-19 pandemic, especially during peak hours.
+When restoring service in June 2020, service to Melrose Park and Elkins Park stations were eliminated.